 - new customers and how to manage them

 - buying and purchasing – for example, how to determine when stock, equipment and assets need to be purchased

 - insurance and risk management.

-Use our financial policy and procedure manual template below as a starting point.
+Use our financial policy and procedure manual template as a starting point.

 For example, if you have a new customer, write up how you'll record the details, where these will be kept, how you'll set a customer credit limit and any other standards you want to set.